Our research is editorially independent but we may earn a commission for purchases made through our links.

 California is one of the few places in the world where you can experience a little bit of everything: ocean drives, lush forests, elegant vineyards, towering mountains, expansive deserts, magical amusement parks, cosmopolitan cuisine, and agricultural heritage.
 So let’s start in the north and travel down to the southern tip of the state to explore what California is really all about, from underrated destinations to top-rated cities.
 Whether you’re taking a road trip, riding a train, or hopping on a couple of flights, these are some of the very best cities to visit in California.

 Plan to stay in South Lake Tahoe to visit one of the largest lakes in the world, nestled between California and Nevada.
 During the winter months, this is your home base for skiing, snowboarding, snowshoeing, and snowmobiling.
-In the summer, visitors can enjoy sailing, kayaking, jet skiing, mountain biking, and swimming at Lake Tahoe.
+In the summer, visitors can enjoy outdoor adventures like sailing, kayaking, jet-skiing, mountain biking, and swimming at Lake Tahoe.
 This small city is geared towards tourism, so this is where you can stock up on your souvenirs to take back home.

-Although Monterey isn’t as popular of a tourist destination as some other California locations, it is a beautiful example of a coastal town with a rich heritage and rugged landscapes.
+Although Monterey isn’t as popular a tourist destination as some other California locations, it is a beautiful example of a coastal town with a rich heritage and rugged landscapes.
 It’s easy to tie Monterey’s heritage back to Mexican and literary traditions, making it a great stop for history buffs and art lovers.
-Some of the best ways to explore Monterey is by kayaking, whale watching, parasailing, hang gliding, and bird watching.
-Visitors can also visit several art galleries, museums, and the world famous Laguna Seca Raceway during their visit.
+Some of the best things to do in Monterey are kayaking, whale watching, parasailing, hang gliding, and bird watching.
+Visitors can also visit several art galleries, museums, and the world-famous Laguna Seca Raceway during their visit.

 Located in the San Joaquin Valley in central California, Fresno is the largest city with close access to Yosemite National Park.
 About three hours from both San Francisco and Los Angeles, Fresno provides an excellent home base for travelers wanting to check out Yosemite and also Sequoia National Parks.
 In these parks, you’ll discover how wild California truly still is today.
 In and around Fresno, you’ll also get a glimpse at how important agriculture is to the state of California.
 The central valley is one of the most prominent farming areas in the United States.